aliper96/aliper96/README.md

 ## I'm a Student, Researcher, Developer, and Translater!!

-- 🔭 I just started in artifitial inteligence
+- 🔭 I just started in artifitial inteligence 2019
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I lave watching and playing futball
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- 🥅 2021 Main life Goal: Creat something new that can be usefull

 ### Connect with me: